gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

 @MainActor func transferToMain<T>(_ t: T) async { ... }

 func assigningIsolationDomainsToIsolationRegions() async {
-  // x is assigned to a new isolation region that is non-isolated and thus not assigned
+  // x is assigned to a new isolation region that is disconnected and thus not assigned
   // to a specific isolation domain.
   // Regions: [(x)]
   let x = NonSendable()